-PostgreSQL is an open-source, object-relational database system with a strong reputation for feature robustness, extensibility, and technical standards compliance.
-Combined with Ubuntu, it provides a dependable and performant platform for your database needs.
+PostgreSQL is an open-source, object-relational database system with a strong reputation for robust features, extensibility, and compliance with technical standards.
+When combined with Ubuntu, it provides a dependable and high-performance platform for your database needs.

-This tutorial will provide two different ways of installing the latest PostgreSQL version on Ubuntu.
+This tutorial will provide two ways to install PostgreSQL on Ubuntu using the Ubuntu and PostgreSQL repositories.

 Prerequisites